Teifion/suma/documentation/guides/local_setup.md

 # Local setup
-This is a guide for developing Fusion locally.
-If you are just deploying Fusion then you likely will not need this guide.
-Fusion is a [Phoenix](https://www.phoenixframework.org/) project with a few extra steps.
+This is a guide for developing Suma locally.
+If you are just deploying Suma then you likely will not need this guide.
+Suma is a [Phoenix](https://www.phoenixframework.org/) project with a few extra steps.
 This guide is primarily aimed at those who are new to Elixir/Phoenix.

 ## Install services
 You will need to install: